British Rail Class 97/6: Specification

-A special feature of this class is that the electric traction motor can be disengaged from the wheels.
+A notable feature of this class is that the electric traction motor can be disengaged from the wheels.
 This allows the locomotive to be hauled by another locomotive at speeds above 20 mph.

 Withdrawal

-With the privatisation of British Rail these locomotives were largely made redundant.
+With the privatisation of British Rail in the mid-1990s, these locomotives were largely made redundant.
 Three locomotives had already been withdrawn from traffic, and only nos.
 97651 and 97654 survived long enough to pass into English Welsh & Scottish (EWS) ownership.
 Number 97654 was sold to an infrastructure company based in Edinburgh, and remained in use until 2005, when it was preserved.
 Number 97651 was one of the first locomotives sold by EWS into preservation.

 Preservation

 Three of the five locomotives have been preserved on heritage railways.